gazebosim/gz-sim/tutorials/blender_distort_meshes.md

 ## Prerequisites

-These instructions have been tested in [Blender](https://www.blender.org/) 2.92.
+These instructions have been tested in [Blender](https://www.blender.org/) 2.92 and 3.0.1.
 Version 2.8x and above have a revamped user interface from previous versions.
 The version in packaging managers such as `apt-get` may be older.
 In that case, install manually as needed.